rneyrinck/Portfolio-2022/README.md

     This is my (newest) portfolios Readme file, and in it I'll cover what technologies were used, what the design process looked like, and any issues that I ran into.

-    Thanks for taking the time!
+    Thanks for taking the time, and please take a look at the site below!

     Best,